 There were two chairs.
 One for dining and another old fashioned one with worn out upholstery.
 But it was comfortable enough for me to sit on as I worked a little on my laptop.

 I’m very particular with floors and was agitated when I saw soot on my kids’ feet.
 I begged Jay to get the floors cleaned, which he didn’t bother to do saying it’s just for one night anyway, and drove the kids to the bathroom to wash their feet.

 The bathroom tiles were clean, but again, old and fading.
 I thought the flush was broken, so we called front desk and help was there pronto.

 When it comes to service, they give you a prompt one.

 The flush does work, although you have to wait for more than the usual 10 seconds before it does what it’s supposed to do after you press on the flush button.

 And our shower was hanging on an unstable shower curtain hook.
 Jay said he got the hook that was lying around and used it to hold the shower head up since the bracket that was supposed to hold it was broken.

 It’s really one of those showers that can be hand-held, but we prefer an overhead shower especially for our two younger boys.

-The building is badly needing renovation and it smells really musty, but the place is clean.
+The building is badly needing renovation and it smells really musty, but, aside from the dusty floors, the rest of the place is clean.
 It’s really just old.